 School-based Restorative Justice

-Alternatives, Inc. pioneered restorative justice practices in the Chicago Public Schools, leading the way with the very first high school peer jury in 1996.
-We have trained more than 10,000 CPS students and teachers in restorative justice practices that have been shown to successfully reduce the use of harsh discipline methods that disproportionately impact youth of color.
-Our program is currently partnering with more than 20 Chicago public schools to make Chicago a more restorative city.
+Alternatives has been a leader in shaping restorative justice in schools since 1996, when our youth designed the first restorative peer jury in Chicago Public Schools.
+Since then, we have trained more than 10,000 CPS students and teachers in restorative justice and our programs have been shown to successfully reduce the use of harsh discipline methods that disproportionately impact youth of color.

 Community Based Restorative Justice